A maximal $L_p$-regularity theory to initial value problems with time measurable nonlocal operators generated by additive processes

-Note that the symbol of $Z$ and the operator $\psi^{\tilde{\mu}}(D)$ are not scalable in general.
+Note that the symbol of $Z$ and the operator $\psi^{\mu}(D)$ are not scalable in general.
 Thus one cannot adapt the classical Littlewood-Paley theory to \eqref{20.06.20.17.40}.
-However, \eqref{20.07.14.14.24} allows us to estimate the probability density function of $Z$ without strong scaling properties (see Theorem \ref{density estimate 1}).
-In this estimate, probabilistic representation plays a crucial role by using a decomposition of $Z= Z_1 +Z_2$ with two different additive stochastic processes corresponding to L\'evy measures $\Lambda_t - \nu$ and $\nu$, respectively.
-Additionally, \eqref{20.07.14.16.18} enables us to control the lack of scalability of the operator $\psi^{\tilde{\mu}}(D)$, that is, this assumption gives a weak-scaling property on our main operators.
-With the help of these two facts, by applying a modified verision of Littlewood-Paley theory to \eqref{20.06.20.17.40}, we finally obtain \eqref{20.06.20.20.54}.
+However, \eqref{20.07.14.14.24} allows us to apply a modified version of a Littlewood-Paley theory.
+Additionally, \eqref{20.07.14.16.18} enables us to control the lack of scalability of the operator $\psi^{\mu}(D)$, that is, this assumption gives a weak-scaling property on our main operators.
+With the help of these two facts, by applying a modified version of Littlewood-Paley theory to \eqref{20.06.20.17.40}, we finally obtain \eqref{20.06.20.20.54}.

 The reason why we only deal with the homogeneous IVPs is because we figure out that assumptions can be considerably weaken if there is no inhomogeneous term in the equation.
 In particular, we found out that Assumptions $A_0(\sigma)$, $\textbf{D}(\kappa,l)$ and $\textbf{B}(\kappa,l)$ in \cite{mikulevivcius2017p,mikulevivcius2019cauchy} are strongly given to ensure that the kernel satisfies H\"ormander's condition.
 In other words, if we only consider the homogeneous case, then the kernel does not have to satisfy H\"ormander's condition and thus assumptions in previous results can be strongly weaken (see Remark \ref{20.06.29.15.35} for more details).
-Due to these weakened assumptions, our operators contain a certain pseudo-differential operator $\cA_Z(t)$ whose symbols are not smooth.
-For example, consider the one parameter family of L\'evy measures $(\Lambda_t)_{t\geq0}$ given by
+Due to these weakened assumptions, our operators contain a certain pseudo-differential operator $\cA_Z(t)$ whose symbol has a logarithmic growth.
+Consider the operator